gongbaodd/gongbaodd.github.io/_posts/2023-06-24-25th-week-babylonjs.md

 Game developing is little different with UI developing.
 Since the canvas repaints in every frame.
 I don't need to care too much about the reactive system.
 In every frame, there is a pre-render function to pull state from the store.

 Unity can be used to export BabylonJS App.
 Using [Scene exporter](https://doc.babylonjs.com/communityExtensions/Unity/Exporter), it is a paid tool, can find a free alpha version on github.
 After using it, I found it can export gltf file, the code part is not helpful.
 Same situation in [needle engine](https://engine.needle.tools/docs/getting-started).
+(BTW, needle engine only works on node v16)

 [cannon](https://schteppe.github.io/cannon.js/) is deprecated now, it's been rewritten to [cannon.es](https://github.com/pmndrs/cannon-es).
 I strongly suggest to read these [code](https://github.com/brianzinn/react-babylonjs/blob/master/packages/static/content/examples/physics/BouncySphere.tsx http://grideasy.github.io/tutorials/Using_The_Physics_Engine